UPDATE 2-French unemployment rises again to highest since 1999

 By Ingrid Melander and Vicky Buffery

-PARIS, March 7 (Reuters) - France’s jobless rate hit its highest level in more than 13 years in the last quarter of 2012, underscoring the challenge the government faces over its pledge to reverse the upward trend by year’s end.
+PARIS, March 7 (Reuters) - France’s jobless rate hit its highest level in more than 13 years in the last quarter of 2012, underscoring the challenge the government faces over its pledge to reverse the upward trend by year-end.

 Thursday’s official data prompted a renewed government plea for action at European level to spur growth as the euro zone’s No. 2 economy shows increasing signs of languishing behind a more resilient Germany.